NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 - Billing Alerts
   - When monitoring is enabled on the paying account the billing data for all linked accounts is included
-  - You can still create billing alerts per indvidual account
+  - You can still create billing alerts per individual account

 - CloudTrail
   - Per AWS Account and is enabled per region